-In just over one month, tax returns for 2015 are due to the IRS.
-Hopefully you've decided to get a head start on filing your individual or joint tax return, as waiting until the last moment can be harmful because you might forget to file some deductions.
+At the beginning of each year, the IRS issues a statement on when your taxes will be due.
+Make it easier on yourself by staying on top of filing your individual or joint tax return, as waiting until the last moment can be harmful in case you forget to file some deductions.

 When you start to file, be sure to avoid some of the following tax mistakes.

 Every full-time employee typically receives a W-2 form from their employer.
 This information shows your yearly income, how much was held in federal and state taxes, Medicare, and Social Security.
 This is one of the most important pieces of information you'll need when filing taxes.

 However, it's possible you work in an industry that doesn't rely on W-2s, or you earned income sporadically throughout the year, and this includes if you've earned income through dividends.
 As such, you'll typically receive Form 1099.